How to Choose a Builder

 Yes, Durrant Construction is VAT registered.
 We would strongly advise against using non VAT registered company regardless of the size of your project.

-Yes, we have full public liability insurance and employee insurance and all additional insurances covering stock, equipment, injury and legal expenses.
-We are insured upto £10,000,000.00 and certificate will be provided upon request
+Yes, we have full public liability insurance and employer’s insurance and all additional insurances covering stock, equipment, injury and legal expenses.
+We are insured up to £10,000,000 and certificates will be provided upon request

-In general, no we do not take a deposit as we believe in putting our money where our mouth is in order to establish trusting relationship upfront.
-There are occasions when a deposit will be required and these will be discussed with client on a case by case basis.
+In general, no. We do not take a deposit as we believe in putting our money where our mouth is in order to establish trusting relationship upfront.
+There are occasions when a deposit will be required and these will be discussed with our client on a case by case basis.

-In general, payment amounts are calculated on a pre agreed periodic basis, based on works already competed and materials purchased.
-An example of this payment schedule along with estimate instalments and dates will be provided upfront along with quotation.
+In general, payment amounts are calculated on a pre-agreed periodic basis, based on works already competed and materials purchased.
+An example of this payment schedule along with estimated instalments and dates will be provided upfront along with quotation.
 Alternative payment methods and terms may be discussed and agreed upfront based on alternative client requirements.